f14shm4n/f14.AspNetCore.FileManager/README.md

 `IJOperationHandler` - the next level of the interface for the handler provides json parsing functions.

-`BaseOperationHandler` - the abstract class which include base implementation of interfaces above.
-Use this class as a foundation.
+`BaseOperationHandler` - the abstract class which include base implementation of interfaces above. **Use this class as a base to start.

 Sample:

 ```
     // Create you handler class
-    public class SampleIOHandler : BaseOperationHandler<SampleIOParam>
+    public class SampleHandler : BaseOperationHandler<SampleParam, SampleResult>
     {
-        public SampleIOHandler(IHostingEnvironment env) : base(new SampleIOResult(), env)
+        public SampleHandler(IHostingEnvironment env, < or any other DI >) : base(new SampleResult(), env.WebRootPath)
         {
         }

-        public override BaseResult Run(SampleIOParam param)
+        public override SampleResult Run(SampleParam param)
         {
             // Do any useful action here
-            // Set some useful to the result
+            // Set some useful data into the result
             Result.Var1 = Useful result;
             Result.Var2 = Useful result;
             <...>
-            return Result; // Return result.
+            // Return result.
+            return Result;
         }
     }